plangrid/flask-rebar/docs/quickstart/swagger_generation.rst

 description
 ^^^^^^^^^^^

 Swagger operations can have descriptions.
-If a handler function has a docstring with a blankline the generator will the texts after it as the description.
+If a handler function has a docstring with a blank line, the generator will use the text after it as the description.

 You can also set the `description` argument for a `marshmallow.Field` and the generator will add this to the swagger file.